njkhan786/GettingAndCleaningDataProject/README.md

 		*		subject_train.txt (observed subjects in training group)

 ---
-The program developed in a file run_analysis.R.
+    The program was developed in a R script file run_analysis.R.
     Prerequisite: Package("dplyr") must be installed for this program to achieve it's objective.

     This program extracts and transforms the data from experiment and creates one tidy dataset (tidy_data.csv) in the working directory.
     This program has five main parts:
 1. Downloads and read all the required files into data frames
 2. Consolidates Data
 	-           Consolidate X_test.txt and X_train.txt
 	-            sets the variable names
 	-            Consolidate y_test.txt and y_train.txt
 	-            Consolidate subject_test.txt and subject_train.txt
 3. Assigns descriptive names to variables in files.
 	-         convert activity codes in consolidated ydata to factor and assign labels from activity_labels.txt
 4. Combines Subject, activity, and Xdata dataframes.
 	-            convert the variable names to readable format.
 5. Summarize the datat
 	-	Calculates the means of all the measures by subject and activity
 	-	Create the tiday dataset.
 	-	Writes the data.frame to local drive in the working directory as csv file.
----